Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Variance estimate and proof of Theorem

 Admitting temporarily Proposition \ref{prop:pretheo}, let us prove Theorem \ref{thm1}.
-As explained in the introduction, in order to establish the QE property, it suffices to prove that, for every pseudo-differential operator $A\in\Psi^0$, we have
+As explained in the introduction, in order to establish the QE property, it suffices to prove that, for every pseudo-differential operator $A\in\Psi^0(M)$, if either the eigenfunctions $\phi_n,~n\in \N, $ are real-valued or $a$ is even, then

 where we have set